yyaoisgood2021/HUB-screening/README.md

    # oe represents observed/expected values
    # the commands then used calc_pvalue.py to fit a Poisson distribution to derive a p-value for each interaction on each {chrid}
    ```
+   File `K562.chr1.res_5000.partial.txt` in the folder [resources](https://github.com/yyaoisgood2021/HUB-screening/tree/main/resources) displays the top 5000 lines of the expected output for chr1.

-4. then generate fragment contact network (FCN) for each chromosome according to procedure:
+5. then generate fragment contact network (FCN) for each chromosome according to procedure:

 	i. run all cells in `generate_eligible_coords.ipynb` for each chr and put the results in `PR-LR/eligible_coordinates`